Do I need to be home for my household hazardous waste (HHW) to be picked up?

-If you are disposing of computer equipment, we will take the cables, keyboard, old circuit boards and other peripherals.
+If you are disposing of computer equipment, we will take the cables, keyboard, mice, old circuit boards and other components and peripherals.

 What types of consumer electronics do you pick up?

 The following are some of the consumer electronics we pick up:

-Computers (tower CPU, monitor, cables, peripherals, and old boards)
+Computers (tower CPU, monitor, cables, peripherals, keyboard, mice, and components)

-Televisions (LCDs, Picture tube, Plasma, Flat Screens, Projector, and Projection)
+Televisions (LCDs, CRT, Plasma, Flat Screens and Projection)

 Telephones and Cell phones

-The State Department of Toxic Substances Control (DTSC) defines hazardous electronics (so called Universal Waste) through a list examples.
-Our examples above are from DTSC's list.
+The State Department of Toxic Substances Control (DTSC) defines consumer electronics as part of a classification of hazardous waste calle Universal Waste and lists many of these examples.
 What one can extrapolate from the examples (of what DTSC thinks is hazardous) is that the hazardous components in electronics are concentrated on the circuit boards.
 Old circuit boards have lead solder, mercury and other heavy metals.
 So if you have an electronic device that has a significant circuit board then it is probably a hazardous waste and should not be thrown in the regular trash.

 I noticed that pharmaceuticals are on your list of HHW.
 In the past, I was told to flush pharmaceuticals down the toilet.
 Why the change in recommended handling of waste pharmaceuticals?

-Current sewage treatment processes only reduce certain water pollutants such as pathogenic bacteria, biological oxygen demand, and particulates.
+Current sewage treatment processes only reduce certain water pollutants such as pathogenic bacteria and particulates.
 There is evidence that chemicals within pharmaceuticals, even over the counter drugs, survive the sewage treatment process and ultimately end up in waterways and are having significant negative impact on the environment.
 Obviously, a significant source of pharmaceuticals and their metabolites is urine.
-Nevertheless, current thinking is that it is better to dispose of pharmaceuticals through HHW programs where they are destroyed than through the sewer or landfills where they can get into the environment or into the wrong hands.
-We are pleased to collect non-controlled substance pharmaceuticals in our door to door household hazardous waste service.
+Nevertheless, current thinking is that it is better to dispose of pharmaceuticals through HHW programs where they are destroyed than through the sewer or even in trash where they can get into the environment or into the wrong hands.
+We are pleased to collect non-controlled substance pharmaceuticals in our door to door household hazardous waste collection service.